NIST SPECIAL PUBLICATION 1800-12B

 6. Future Build Considerations¶

-Mobile technologies such as Derived PIV Credentials are constantly evolving.
-This project seeks to keep reasonable pace with the changing mobile landscape while sustaining an attainable scope.
-As such, we will consider additional challenges for future projects, including:
+Mobile technologies such as DPC are constantly evolving.
+This project seeks to keep reasonable pace with the changing mobile landscape while sustaining an attainable scope bound by current policies.
+Moving forward, we will consider additional challenges for future DPC projects, including:

-Application Enablement–To leverage DPC, an organization needs to enable applications on its mobile devices and from the relying party perspective.
+- Application Enablement–To leverage DPCs, an organization needs to enable applications on its mobile devices and from the relying-party perspective.
 Mobile device application development is complicated by the various operating systems, cryptographic token options, and third-party software development kits provided by software containers.
 Further, modifying the source code of third-party closed mobile applications can be difficult or impossible.
-Relying parties face similar challenges with legacy systems that can be difficult to make ready for DPC.
-Future work might focus on adopting native embedded cryptographic tokens provided by hardware manufacturers and using federations for relying parties such as cloud service providers.
+Relying parties face similar challenges with legacy systems that can be difficult to make ready for DPCs.
+Future work might focus on adopting native embedded cryptographic tokens provided by hardware manufacturers and on using federations for relying parties such as cloud service providers.

 Appendix A List of Acronyms